sbogucki12/exec-order-rag/testing_guide.md

 - A web interface running at http://localhost:8501
 - Ability to load the vector store and search for information

+### To access the Admin Dashboard:

+1. Run the script: streamlit run scripts/run_admin.py
+2. Enter the admin password when prompted
+3. The dashboard will be available at http://localhost:8501

 ## Testing Specific Components

 ### Document Processing